jostyee/leetcode-helper/README.md

 ## Graph

-leetcode use two-dimensional int array to represent graph.
+for now, i met two types of input string to represent graph:

+## input represent graph

 for example: